ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/csp/alibaba.md

 The easiest way to launch your instance is via the [ECS Console](https://ecs.console.aliyun.com/).

-Navigate to `Elastic Compute Service`, either by search, else via menu.
+Navigate to `Elastic Compute Service` by search or the menu.

 Use the `Create ECS Instance` button to get started.
 Select `Custom Launch` configuration.